 Fields include computer science, information technology, social science, language learning, and physical science and engineering.

-In addition to free and paid courses, Coursera also offers an online Bachelor’s and Master’s degrees.
+In addition to free and paid courses, Coursera also offers online Bachelor’s and Master’s degrees.
 They partner with colleges and universities, such as the University of Michigan, the University of Illinois at Urbana-Champaign, and Arizona State University.
 Programs span everything from data to public health.
 This online programming often costs tens of thousands of dollars less than on-campus degrees.

 If you are interested, you can join Coursera for free and receive recommendations tailored to your needs, interests, and career.